 The answer is simple.
 Do what every search engine wants you to do: focus on creating high-quality content for your readers.

-In this guide, we showed you how to use Pinterest SEO to boost your blog traffic this 2018.
-We also introduced you to the new Smart Feed algorithm, and how to optimize your pins so they show up.
+In this guide, we showed you how to use Pinterest SEO to boost your blog traffic this 2019.
+We also introduced you to the Smart Feed algorithm, some of the new features and changes on Pinterest, and how to optimize your pins so they show up in search and in the feed.

 Now it’s your turn.
 Go ahead and flesh out your Pinterest bio, boards, and pins with relevant keywords so that your content gets found.
 Try out the different tactics we shared above, and make sure to monitor your results.
 If something’s working, you’ll want to know what it is so that you can do more of it!